Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Boundary isomorphisms

 \begin{example} The \emph{boundary} of a $(-\varepsilon)$-quadratic form $(P,\psi)$ is the split $\varepsilon$-quadratic formation

 The \emph{boundary of an isometry} $h \colon (P,\psi) \to (P',\psi')$ of simple quadratic forms is the isomorphism

 \end{example}

-\subsection{Boundary isomorphisms}
+\section{Boundary isomorphisms}

-In this subsection, we review homotopies between stable isomorphisms of formations.
+In this section, we review homotopies between stable isomorphisms of formations.
 References include~\cite[Section 4.1]{CrowleySixt} and~\cite[Section 1.6]{RanickiExact}. \medbreak Here is a short motivation for the definition.
 Namely, given two isomorphisms of split quadratic formations

 we will define a homotopy~$\Delta \colon (\alpha,\beta,\nu) \to (\alpha',\beta',\nu')$.
 There is a one to one correspondence between stable isomorphism classes of split quadratic formations and chain equivalence classes of $1$-dimensional split quadratic complexes~\cite[Proposition 1.6.4]{RanickiExact}.
 Regardless of the definition of a quadratic complex, a chain complex corresponding to the split quadratic formation~$(F, \bsm \gamma \\ \delta \esm (G,\theta))$ is $0 \to F \xrightarrow{\delta^*} G^* \to 0$.
 The second condition of Definition~\ref{def:Isomorphism} implies that the isomorphisms~$(\alpha,\beta,\nu)$ and~$(\alpha',\beta',\nu')$ of split quadratic formations fit into the following diagram: